On The Spectrum Of Infinite Quantum Graphs: Infinite metric and quantum graphs

-\begin{rem} At the risk of redundancy, let us stress that \emph{ends are not vertices}.
+\begin{rem} Let us stress that \emph{ends are not vertices}.
 In particular, an end cannot be an endpoint of an edge.
-For this reason a subset or subgraph of $\Graph$ is compact if and only if it is closed in $\Graph$ and intersects a finite number of edges of $\Graph$. \end{rem}
+Thus a subset or subgraph of $\Graph$ is compact if and only if it is closed in $\Graph$ and intersects a finite number of edges of $\Graph$. \end{rem}

-An important feature of graph ends is their relation to topological ends of a metric graph \( \mGraph \).
-The following two definitions and theorem are from~\cite{KosMugNic22}.